 As the next step, according to its CTO, BlockChain Security expects to develop a version for Outlook users and build AI into the product so that it can analyze what the message in the email means and better identify hackers who pretend to sound like the sender when illegally rewriting the email.
 The extension is currently free for download.

 ChkSender is the two-year-old company’s second application, following Blockchain Witness, an app used for evidence collection launched last year in July.
-With this blockchain solution, the user can take photos, record videos, or do screenshots while ensuring that these data are trustworthy enough to be presented in court.
+With this blockchain solution, the user can take photos, record videos, or do screenshots while ensuring that these data are deemed reliable enough to be admitted at trial.

 The app uses GPS to pinpoint when and where a piece of evidence is collected, and as a unique digital footprint (hash value) is generated, a copy of it will be recorded on the blockchain.
 What the user needs to do to authenticate the evidence in court is to compare the two footprints in the device and on the blockchain.
 If there isn’t a mismatch, the evidence is tamper-proof.